tryashtar/ti84-stuff/projects/games/COOKIES1/README.md

-A very simple version of Cookie Clicker.
+A very simple version of the browser game [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/).
 You can click the + button to gain cookies, and purchase various symbols to earn cookies automatically.
 You start with 10,000 for testing purposes.